How to Install SELinux on Debian (13, 12, 11)

 Mode from config file: permissive

-• Enforcing: Actively blocks and logs policy violations.
-Use this for production systems after testing.
+• Enforcing: blocks and logs policy violations.
+Use this after the host and its services are labeled correctly.

 sudo nano /etc/selinux/config